Shak2000/FindCompanyFounders/README.md

 ### `search_companies(file_name: str)`
 Main function that orchestrates the entire process for all companies in the input file.

+## Results

+In the current results for the current implementation, 8 companies had their founders correctly identified without any errors, 1 company (Profound) had its founders correctly identified in addition to an incorrect name, and 1 company had one out of two of its founders identified.

 ## Error Handling

 The application includes comprehensive error handling for: